ArturGin/Yatube_on_rails/README.md

 To see how similar from a usability poing of view I can get this project to the original.
-Which would teach me the fundamentals of working with Ruby on Rails and show me areas in which I struggle p.s Its going to be Tests and Bootstrap, I can feel it.
+Which would teach me the fundamentals of working with Ruby on Rails and show me areas in which I struggle p.s Its going to be Bootstrap.